Chronic Pain: An Interdisciplinary Approach to a Complex Problem

 The Shirley Ryan AbilityLab is recognized by the New York State Education Department's State Board for Physical Therapy as an approved provider of physical therapy and physical therapist assistant continuing education.
 This course has been approved for 1.5 contact hours.

 The Shirley Ryan AbilityLab is an approved provider for the American Occupational Therapy Association to offer continuing education in occupational therapy.
-This intermediate level program awards occupational therapists 0.15 CEUs or 1.5 contact hours.
+This intermediate level program awards occupational therapists 0.15 CEUs or 1.5 contact hour.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Category 1: Domain of OT
+Category 2: OT Process

-The Shirley Ryan AbilityLab is an approved provider of continuing nursing education by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-OH-362, 09/01/2020-32KAS
+The Shirley Ryan AbilityLab (OH-362, 09/01/2020) is an approved provider of continuing nursing education by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.